Find out about the ways that degree classifications and differential levels of award are calculated, as well as results publication dates.

 For the vast majority of students, the total credit requirement for a degree with honours is 360.
 Some programmes are exceptions to this, usually because a professional or statutory body has different or additional requirements to enable it to accredit the award.
 A Student Support Adviser will be able to explain any differences if they apply to you.

-Your Foundation degree contributes 240 credits towards the total of 360, and you take the remaining 120 credits in year 3.
+Your foundation degree contributes 240 credits towards the total of 360, and you take the remaining 120 credits in year 3.

 In the calculation, the best overall module marks for 100 credits achieved at level 3 are weighted three times those of the remaining 20 credits.

-Direct entrants to programmes should note that the marks or grades awarded by another institution do not contribute towards a classification for honours or to the granting of an award with merit or distinction.
-For the majority of direct entrant students the following will apply:
+Direct entrants to programmes should note that the marks or grades awarded by another institution do not contribute towards a classification for honours, or to the granting of an award with merit or distinction.
+For the majority of direct entrant students, the following will apply:

 - Direct entrants to Level 2 will have their honours degree classification calculated as per the single University-wide formula.

-- Direct entrants to Level 3 will have their honours degree classification based upon 120 credits, the best marks for 100 credits at level 3 being weighted at three times the value of the marks for the remaining 20 credits.
+- Direct entrants to Level 3 will have their honours degree classification based upon 120 credits, the best module marks for 100 credits at level 3 being weighted at three times the value of the module marks for the remaining 20 credits.

-How to estimate your classification
+Honours degrees: How to estimate your classification

-If you are waiting for your results and wish to calculate an estimate outcome based on the marks that you have received, you can use the 'Degree Classification Calculator' as a rough guide.
-Instructions can be found on the first page of the document.
+If you are waiting for your results and wish to calculate an estimate outcome based on the marks that you have received, you can use our Degree Classification Calculator as a rough guide.
+Instructions are on the first page of the document.

-If you have any problems using this resource please contact a Student Support Adviser in the first instance.
+If you have any problems using this resource, please contact a Student Support Adviser in the first instance.